MohamedElturky/Dots-Boxes-project/README.md

 <h1>This is the official repo of Dots and boxes project</h1>
 <h3>Tasks done yet</h3>
-1-the gameplay with all conditions except for DFS 2-user interface with all fields required except for (number of dots remaining)
+1-the gameplay with all conditions except for DFS \n 2-user interface with all fields required except for (number of dots remaining)
 <h3>Remaining tasks</h3>
 1- save & load pages